APC-SoCIT/APC-2024-2025-T1-06-ParkSense/README.md

-# apc-msyadd1-template
+# Branch for testing and bug fixes

-Template repository for APC SMSYADD1
+This is where we fix all problems in coding/django